Welcome to today's edition of the Rush 24-7 podcast.

 In Virginia, the weather also has changed dramatically.

-Recently arrived residents in a northern suburbs, accustomed to today's anemic winters, might find it astonishing to learn that there were once ski runs on Ballantre Hill in McLean with a rope toe and a local ski club.
+Recently arrived residents in the northern suburbs accustomed to today's anemic winters might find it astonishing to learn that there were once ski runs on Ballantre Hill in McLean with a rope toe in a local ski club.

 Snow is so scarce today that most Virginia children probably don't even own a sled.

-If you want to be one of the reasons I don't call Obama professor is because he never was one.
+Now, we're also, Professor Ogletree at Harvard, if you want to be, one of the reasons I don't call Obama professor is because he never was one.

 Calling him a professor is elevating him.